 Most of us are familiar with the concept of "trade associations," or above-board lobbying organizations that provide platforms where corporations within specific industries can interact in ways that are mutually beneficial to each groups' members.
 Trade associations are largely openly funded by their members, and they function to give matters of public image and legislative initiatives a unified voice.
 Generally speaking, trade associations are up-front about who they represent and about their financial motivations.

 Industries also utilize "front groups" to protect their economic interests.
 Front groups function to protect corporations under the guise of consumer advocacy groups, with the goals of controlling public discourse and mitigating industry criticism.
 When industries create problems, front groups respond by changing the way the consumers view the problems.
 By down-playing an industry's problems or discrediting an industry's critics ("shooting the messenger"), front groups can sometimes successfully erase problems from the public's memory altogether.

-While front groups are also put in place to protect the financial interests and public images of corporations and industries, they use deceptive names that confuse who it is that they're actually working for.
-Front groups cultivate the appearance of representing sympathetic characters like "consumers," or "farmers," rather than industries with clear-cut economic interests.
+While front groups are also put in place to protect the financial interests and public images of corporations and industries, they use deceptive names that confuse who it is that they're actually working for and what it is they're actually doing.
+Front groups cultivate the appearance of representing sympathetic characters like "consumers," or "farmers," rather than disclosing that they're protecting industries with clear-cut economic interests.
 Front groups allow industries to viciously attack their critics without fear of damaging the reputations they've spent millions of dollars cultivating.